Mr. Carsten Fischer - Head of Information Security Operations, Deutsche Bank's Chief Security Office

-Carsten Fischer joined Deutsche Bank’s Chief Security Office (CSO) in November 2017 as Head of Information Security Operations.
-Since January 2019 he is also Interim Head of Information Security Chief Technology Office.
+Carsten Fischer joined Deutsche Bank’s Chief Security Office in November 2017 as Head of Information Security Operations.
+Since January 2019, he also has served as Interim Head of Information Security within Deutsche Bank’s Chief Technology Office.

-Prior to this role, Carsten was Regional Head Information & Resilience Risk Management (IRRM) for Continental Europe and Global Head of Information Security Risk (ISR) in the Chief Risk Office.
+Prior to that role, Fischer was Regional Head of Information and Resilience Risk Management for Continental Europe and Global Head of Information Security Risk in the Chief Risk Office.

-Carsten joined Deutsche Bank after university in 1998 and had been working in different IT roles supporting the Corporate Center and Group Finance through 2004.
+He joined Deutsche Bank in 1998, working in different IT roles supporting the Corporate Center and Group Finance through 2004.

-He was running Business Management and took on a Chief Operating Officer (COO) role, before becoming Head of Smart Sourcing and IT Risk Management for Investment Banking IT / Global Technology Capital Markets in August 2007.
+Fischer took on a Chief Operating Officer before becoming Head of Smart Sourcing and IT Risk Management for Investment Banking IT/Global Technology Capital Markets in August 2007.

-From mid 2011 through to mid of 2013 Carsten was head of Risk and Control for Global Technology, and as such was responsible for all aspects of IT Risk Management and Operational Risk Management for Global Technology.
+From mid-2011 to mid-2013, Fischer was head of Risk and Control for Global Technology, overseeing all aspects of IT Risk Management and Operational Risk Management for Global Technology.

-Carsten was the COO and Head of Strategy & Governance in the Chief Information Security Office (CISO) from October 2013 to February 2016.
-In this role, he was responsible for the Chief Administration Office Function, Governance, Strategy and Central Services (including Security Training and Awareness).
+Fischer was the COO and Head of Strategy & Governance in the Chief Information Security Office from October 2013 to February 2016, when he was responsible for the Chief Administration Office Function, as well as Governance, Strategy and Central Services (including Security Training and Awareness).

-Carsten is member of the board of directors for Cyber Defence Alliance (CDA) and member of the International Banking Security Association (IBSA) representing Deutsche Bank.
+Fischer is on the board for the Cyber Defence Alliance and is a member of the International Banking Security Association representing Deutsche Bank.

 One of the central tasks of the German Federal Office for IT Security, as the national cybersecurity authority in Germany, is to collaborate with and engage in numerous networks of information exchange sharing.
 In his keynote address, the president of the German Federal Office for IT Security, Mr. Arne Schönbohm, will present the experiences his agency has had in cybersecurity awareness and resiliency.
 In doing so, Schönbohm will elaborate on the characteristics of strong information networks and provide examples for cooperation through those networks, both nationally and internationally.